open-telemetry/oteps/text/0257-utf8-handling.md

 SDKs MAY permit users to opt-out of UTF-8 validation for performance reasons.

+Optional UTF-8 validation MUST be applied before the attribute transformation rule stated for invalid UTF-8 strings.
+This means UTF-8 validation prevents downgrading to a `bytes_value` encoding for string attributes.

 #### No byte-slice valued attribute API

 As a caveat, the OpenTelemetry project has previously debated and